curious-bigcat/Multi-GPU-Audio-Transcription-Pipeline/README.md

-# Distributed Multi-Node, Multi-GPU Audio Transcription Pipeline
+# Distributed Multi-Node, Multi-GPU Media Transcription Pipeline

-This project demonstrates a scalable, distributed audio transcription pipeline using Snowflake, Ray, and the OpenAI Whisper model.
+This project demonstrates a scalable, distributed media (audio and video) transcription pipeline using Snowflake, Ray, and the OpenAI Whisper model.
 It is designed for large-scale, multi-node, multi-GPU inferencing, and includes Hindi-to-English translation using GPT-4.1.
 The workflow is implemented in a Jupyter notebook and is supported by a Snowflake SQL setup script.

 ---